jorittmo/singcar/README.md

 statistical methods could also be applied as a general method of outlier detection in small samples.

+To cite this package you can use:

+* Rittmo, J, Ö., McIntosh, R, D. (2021). singcar: Comparing single cases to small samples in R. Journal of Open Source Software, 6(68), 3887, https://doi.org/10.21105/joss.03887

 ## Installation

 `singcar` is now available on CRAN!
 To get this stable version run: